Do you need a visa to travel to Belgium?

 It’s important to check that your trip will not exceed the 90-day period if you have travelled to other Schengen countries within the last six months – if so, you’ll need to apply for a visa before you travel or you may be fined or banned from entering the Schengen Area.
 If you plan on staying for longer than 90 days or you want to work, you will need to apply for the relevant visa.

 Which countries need a Schengen visa to enter Belgium?

 Passport holders from over 100 countries will need to apply for a Schengen visa including Bolivia, Cambodia, Jordan, Sri Lanka and Thailand.
 We recommend getting in touch with your nearest embassy or high commission for the latest advice on Schengen visa requirements.
-And remember – visa and entry requirements can change at any time, so it's always best to check for the latest information before you set off.
+And remember – visa and entry requirements can change anytime, so it's always best to check for the latest information before you set off.

 Belgium entry requirements for non-Schengen / EU nationals

 If you are a non-Schengen or EU national, you'll need to clear immigration upon arrival and must meet the following requirements:

 - Hold a valid passport that was issued less than 10 years prior to the date of travel and is valid for three months after you depart

 - Have confirmation of onward or return travel plans, such as a flight or train ticket